replydev/amberol-fork/CONTRIBUTING.md

 $ cd amberol
 ```

-To compile the Git version of GTK on your system, you will need to
+To compile the Git version of Amberol on your system, you will need to
 configure your build using Meson:

 ```sh